JavaScript is required

 Same in all three forms

 Some irregular verbs keep the same form for base, past simple, and past participle.
-These are actually the easiest to remember:
+These are the easiest to remember:

 • put, put, put